A Well-Lived Life 2 - Book 4 - Elyse

 “Steve’s been making a point that I need adult companionship and that Nicholas will be just fine.
 He’s right, even though it’s hard.
 But with Jesse and Kristin here, it’ll be OK.”

-“Let’s go see the kids,” Kathy said.
+“Let’s go see the kids,” Kathy suggested.

-We went to the kitchen and I greeted Nora who was setting a plate of cookies and glasses of milk in front of Jesse and Kristin.
+We went to the kitchen, and I greeted Nora, who was setting a plate of cookies and glasses of milk in front of Jesse and Kristin.
 I watched and smiled as Jesse waited for Kristin to take her two cookies.
 We’d been working on manners, and he was getting better, though it was easier to get him to do it with kids outside the family than with his half-siblings.

 “Hi, Steve, Kathy, Kurt,” Nora said.
 “Did you need lunch?”